danieltsega/A2SV-Path/README.md

 * Prefix Sum

 ### Programming Basics
 Learning programming fundamentals starting from python upto logical problem solving skill.
-Several resources are included like youtube videos and blogs.
+Several resources are included like youtube videos like code with mosh and others and blogs.

 ### Sorting
 * Insertion Sort